AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

-## Fallbacks, Proxies, Replacements, Substitutes, or Surrogates
+## Fallbacks, Proxies, Replacements, Substitutes, and Surrogates

 What if DOM elements could provide fallback, proxy, replacement, substitute, or surrogate elements for themselves?